0xpedrojorge/Rust_Interpreter/README.txt

 The following steps are suggested:

-a) In ast.h: define the BoolExpr datatype and the declare the corresponding boolean expressions constructors.
+NSUR a) In ast.h: define the BoolExpr datatype and the declare the corresponding boolean expressions constructors.

-b) In asa.c: implement the new constructor functions.
+NSUR b) In ast.c: implement the new constructor functions.

-c) In scanner.flex add the new boolean operators.
+DONE c) In scanner.flex add the new boolean operators.

-d) In parser.bison change the grammar by:
+HALF d) In parser.bison change the grammar by:
--- adding grammar rules for boolean expressions.
+DONE -- adding grammar rules for boolean expressions.
--- define new type rules for boolean expressions.
+NSUR -- define new type rules for boolean expressions.

 e) In printAbsTree.c : define a function printBool(BoolExpr* b) which prints the abstract syntax tree stored in b.